pycom/pycom-documentation/chapter/tutorials/all/owd.md

     def read_temp_async(self, rom=None):
         """
-        Read the temperature of one DS18x20 device if the convertion is complete, otherwise return None.
+        Read the temperature of one DS18x20 device if the conversion is complete, otherwise return None.
         """
         if self.isbusy():